An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Implementing The Input-Output Parametrization

 which can be verified to lie in $\mathcal{C}_{\text{stab}} \cap \text{Sparse}(S)$.
 Having computed an initial stabilizing controller $K_0$, the convex model-matching problem \cite[Theorem IV.12]{sabau2017convex} can be cast.
 Since $K_0$ is itself stable, we solved this convex program through the numerical technique of \cite{Alavian}, which is based on semi-definite programming.
 First, we omitted the sparsity constraints and obtained a centralized closed-loop $\mathcal{H}_2$ norm of $6.38$.
 Next, we computed the optimal distributed controller $K \in \text{Sparse}(S)$ and obtained a closed-loop $\mathcal{H}_2$ norm of $7.36$.
 Both results match those of \cite[Figure 4]{rotkowitz2006characterization}, where the same system and sparsity patterns were considered.
 The solver time did not exceed $7$ seconds.

-To summarize, the input-output parametrization allows for a linear programming based computation of stabilizing controllers subject to QI subspace constraints and requires only knowledge of the system model $G$.
+To summarize, the input-output parametrization allows for an LP-based computation of stabilizing controllers subject to QI subspace constraints by directly using the expression of the plant $G$.
 Furthermore, in discrete-time the $\mathcal{H}_2$ norm minimization problem can be cast as a QP in our suggested parameters.
-On the other hand, previous results and tools, e.g. \cite{sabau2017convex,Alavian}, can be exploited to cast and solve the same problem in continuous-time; since these techniques typically require knowledge of an initial stabilizing controller, our parametrization offers a linear programming based solution to fill this gap in the design process.
-An interesting future direction is to develop novel numerical techniques tailored to the proposed input-output parametrization and the system level parametrization \cite{wang2019system} in continuous-time.
+On the other hand, previous results and tools, e.g. \cite{sabau2017convex,Alavian}, can be exploited to cast and solve the same problem in continuous-time; since these techniques typically require knowledge of an initial stabilizing controller, our parametrization offers an LP-based solution to fill this gap in the design process.